 Shaders tell your computer things such as what the smoothness of the floor should be, what the reflections on glass are like, how shiny weapons are and other things of that nature.
 These are things that are entirely unneeded but do look very pretty when turned on.
 It can also turn background lights on and off but does not affect the gameplay areas very much.
 Setting this to Low means everything looks mostly the same but it will just be dulled instead.

 Multicore rendering: disabled

-Enabling this can sometimes increase your FPS slightly but it normally doesn’t Multicore Rendering allows the game to use more than one CPU in your computer.
+Enabling this can sometimes increase your FPS in CSGO slightly but it normally doesn’t Multicore Rendering allows the game to use more than one CPU in your computer.
 This means people with a Quad-Core Processor can have the fame assign the task to all of those cores instead of just one.
 Turning this one can result in smoother gameplay if you have a multi-core CPU but it might not help your FPS overall.

 Multisampling anti-aliasing mode: none

 This complicated-looking option simply controls how smooth or jagged edges look in the game to make them visually look better.
 It’s not a necessity to have but it does make your game look much better and eats your FPS.
 This should be turned off as some popular maps such as de_dust2 have more than 50 textures while can ultimately decimate your FPS.
 If your PC is more modern you might be able to run this at 2xMSAA or higher but it’s advised you turn this off for a while at least to see if there’s a difference.